Each year, about 50,000 children under age 5 go to emergency departments for poisoning after getting ahold of medicine.

 Safely dispose of medications

-Safely discard of all unused medications, particularly powerful drugs like opioids.
+flushed.
 Many pharmacies, poison control centers, public safety stations and doctor's offices will accept old medicines for safe disposal but call first.
 For more information, visit